 Opendoor Brokerage is a referral fee network designed to collect fees by matching consumers with local real estate agents (Opendoor Partner Agents) willing to pay it.
 When consumers submit information to Opendoor, their information is often shared in exchange for an undisclosed fee with real estate agents in a process known as a blind match.

-No. Opendoor Brokerage revenue comes from undisclosed referral fees.
+Yes and No. Opendoor Brokerage revenue comes from undisclosed referral fees.
 Blanket referral fees set by such networks range anywhere between 25%-40% of the entire agent's commission.
 Opendoor Brokerage is a pay-to-play scheme that offers biased matches for financial gain.

 The main qualification for real estate agents who participate with Opendoor Brokerage is their willingness to pay a referral fee.
 Using its website, Opendoor Brokerage engages in a process known as price-fixing because it sets rebates for independent real estate professionals.
 Price fixing is prohibited by federal antitrust legislation.